NicolaDM/MAPLE/README.md

 An advantage of the SPRTA approach in MAPLE is that its output can be interpreted as a phylogenetic network: for each tree branch we not only define a support score, but also a list of alternative placements for that branch (other branches in the tree where the considered ancestral genome might have evolved from), each with its own estimated support probability.
 This network-like output can be obtained with option --networkOutput , for example:

     pypy3 MAPLEv0.6.8.py --input inputMapleFile.txt --output MAPLE_outputFile --SPRTA --networkOutput

+Additionally, option --supportFor0Branches will make SPRTA evaluate the support of also branches of length 0, therefore evaluating the placement of all considered samples.
+This option will slow down the execution of SPRTA.

 Please note however that SPRTA is not compatible with parallelization, that is, it can so far only be run sequentially, it is not therefore possible to use options --SPRTA and --numCores in the same MAPLE run.